sergcam/CheckIn24/README.md

 # CheckIn24

-Offline, Material You, check in client for 24 Hour Fitness gym memberships
+Offline, Material You, check in client for 24 Hour Fitness gym memberships built with Jetpack Compose

 ## About